Helping Seniors with Dementia and Alzheimer’s During the Holidays

 Prepare extended family ahead of time

 “Alzheimer’s and dementia are progressive conditions where people get worse over time.
-Updating family and friends about the latest condition of the person with dementia will help avoid surprising them during the holidays.
-When people are prepared with useful information and the right expectations, you will all come out of the visit with good feelings and a successful visit with your loved one,” Rekeweg says.
+Updating family and friends about the latest condition of the person with dementia will help avoid surprising them during the holidays,” says Rekeweg.
+“When people are prepared with useful information and the right expectations, the overall outcome of the visit will be better.”

 Keep a routine